 1. Use ClusterIssuers

-Unless you need namespace isolation, ClusterIssuers reduce duplication:
+Unless you genuinely need namespace isolation, ClusterIssuers cut down duplication:

 apiVersion: cert-manager.io/v1